 It increases the temperature of the air-fuel mixture by releasing heat energy from the fuel.

 It increases the velocity of the exhaust gases, thereby powering the vehicle.
 (Newton’s third law of motion)

 All jet engines and gas turbines work in broadly the same way.
 Hence they all share five key components: an inlet, a compressor, a combustion chamber, and a turbine (arranged in exactly that sequence) with a driveshaft running through them.
 Even though they have similarities, jet engines differ in their extra components.
 The main types of Jet engines based on how air is compressed in the engine are as below:

 1. Turbo Jet

-Turbo jet engine is an air-breathing jet engine.
+The Turbojet engine is an air-breathing jet engine.
 This is one of the most common types of jet engines.
 It is still widely used in airplanes.

 2. Turbofan Engines

-Turbofans differ from the turbojets in the way they have an additional component – a fan.
+Turbofans differ from turbojets in the way they have an additional component – a fan.
 The fan sucks in the air and then further gets compressed and combustion takes place in the burner.

 High-speed forward motion is used to compress the air (no compressor).
 Fuel is injected into the combustion chamber where it mixes with the hot compressed air and ignites.
 The average speed of Ramjet is 3-6 Mach.
 But the ramjet efficiency starts to drop when the vehicle reaches hypersonic speeds.